Where BeamNG gets its name - beams.

 There are multiple types of beams for all sorts of purposes, which you can see in more detail in the various examples.
 Standard beams act as simple springs with damping, with the ability to deform and break if needed, and are used for most applications.

-All arguments that apply to standard beams can be used with each of the specialised beam types.
+All arguments that apply to standard beams can be used with each of the specialized beam types.

 The Beams section has many optional arguments.
 We will divide them into categories, which will be sorted from most to least frequently used.